Saint Louis Billikens men's basketball

 The Saint Louis Billikens men's basketball team is the intercollegiate men's basketball program representing Saint Louis University.
 They compete in the Atlantic 10 Conference.
-The head coaching position is currently held by Travis Ford.
+The head coaching position is currently filled by Josh Schertz.
 Chaifetz Arena is home to the Billikens.
 The Billikens have reached the championship game of the NIT tournament four times and have won it once (1948).
 They have appeared in the NCAA Division I men's basketball tournament ten times, most recently in 2019.

 History

 Rick Majerus era

 On April 27, 2007, Rick Majerus accepted the head coaching position.
 His tenure at SLU got off to a rocky start; in their first conference game, the Billikens set an NCAA Division I record for fewest points scored in a game in the modern era of college basketball, losing 49–20 to George Washington.
 However, as he had done previously at other programs, Majerus eventually made SLU a winning program.
 In 2012, he led the Billikens to their first NCAA Tournament in 12 years, and their first appearance in a major poll in 17 years.

 On August 24, 2012, Majerus announced he would not coach the 2012–13 season due to serious heart problems.
 Jim Crews, one of his assistants, took over for him on a temporary basis for that season.
 On November 16, it was announced that Majerus was retiring when it was apparent that his heart condition would not improve enough to allow him to return.

 Majerus compiled a 95–69 (.579) record at St. Louis University and retired with an overall NCAA record of 517–215 (.706).